-This undeniable crown monument of the country has various styles of architecture to admire upon.
+This crown monument has various styles of architecture to admire upon.
 From renaissance ruins to communist-era representations the castle proudly portrays its mortality over the centuries.

-Széchenyi Baths, the largest thermal bath and spa complex should be on the top of your itinerary of the best places to visit.
-With bright yellow coloured medieval era edified palace and crystalline blue waters all around will give you a glimpse into the luxurious lives of the past.
-Széchenyi Baths consist of 15 thermal pools with different temperatures, steam baths, saunas, and cold bathing pools with the latest option to have mixed bathing too.
+Széchenyi Baths, the largest thermal bath and spa complex should be on the top of your Budapest itinerary.
+Széchenyi Baths consist of 15 thermal pools with different temperatures, steam baths, saunas, and cold bathing pools.

 St. Stephen’s Cathedral

-No matter which part of the world you are exploring, make sure to explore its religious places of worship.
-With holy relics, frescoes and museums, St. Stephen’s Cathedrals echo history, architectural magnificence, stained glass paintings and secrets too.
-Situated in the heart of Budapest, standing majestically on a square with its astounding neoclassical style, St. Stephen’s Cathedral or Szent István Bazilika is enormous that it can shelter a thousand worshippers at any time.
+With holy relics, frescoes and museums, St. Stephen’s Cathedral echo history, architectural magnificence, and secrets too.
+Situated in the heart of Budapest, standing majestically on a square with its astounding neoclassical style, St. Stephen’s Cathedral can shelter a thousand worshippers at any time.

-The Cathedral is named after the Founding Father and the First King of Hungary, King Saint Stephen, who is also venerated as the patron saint of Hungary.
-The treasury of Basilica in the Cathedral houses important religious artefacts including the most important treasury of Hungary, the mummified Holy Right Hand of St. Stephen.
+The Cathedral was named after the founding father and the first King of Hungary, King Saint Stephen, who is also venerated as the patron saint of Hungary.

 Hungarian House of Parliament

 What if you could walk around and see the history of a country assemble into one place?
-Well, Hungary offers you a splendid tour into its ancient history in the Heroes’ s square.
+Well, Hungary offers you a splendid tour of its ancient history at Heroes square.
 The largest and most iconic square in Hungary is its political, cultural, and social hub.
 The square is guarded by the seven chieftains of the Magyar tribes that founded Hungary and other important heads of state.

-With beautiful tiles and kaleidoscopic mosaics, Gellert Baths offers a stunning thermal bath experience for all water lovers.
+With beautiful tiles and kaleidoscopic mosaics, Gellert Baths offers a stunning thermal bath experience for tourists.
 With mineral-rich waters coming from 118 springs in the Gellert Hills that fill the 12 pools of the complex, people not only come for recreational purposes but also to find a cure for their respiratory diseases.